RobustCalibration: Robust Calibration of Computer Models in R

-Although a large number of studies were developed for Bayesian model calibration, to the authors' best knowledge, many methods implemented in \pkg{RobustCalibration} were not implemented in another software package before.
-We highlight a few unique features of the \pkg{RobustCalibration} package.
+Although a large number of studies were developed for Bayesian model calibration, to the authors' best knowledge, many methods implemented in \CRANpkg{RobustCalibration} have not been implemented in another software package previously.
+We highlight a few unique features of the \CRANpkg{RobustCalibration} package.
 First of all, we allow users to specify different types of output of field observations, for different scenarios through the \code{output} argument in the \code{rcalibration} function.
-The simplest scenario is a vector output.
-We allow users to input a matrix type or a list for fields observations with the same or different number of replications, respectively.
-Efficient computation based on sufficient statistics was implemented for model calibration with replications, and it can improve the computation up to $k^3$ times, where $k$ is the number of repeated experiments.
-Second, models with different types and from multiple sources are can also be integrated for model calibration, based on the \code{calibration\_MS} function.
-The measurement bias in each source can be modeled as correlated error by the argument \code{measurement\_bias=T} in \code{calibration\_MS} function.
+The simplest scenario is to have a vector of fields observations.
+We also allow users to input a matrix or a list of fields observations with the same or different number of replications, respectively.
+Efficient computation from sufficient statistics was implemented for model calibration with replications, which can improve computation up to $k^3$ times, where $k$ is the number of repeated experiments.
+Second, {distinct models can be calibrated with different sets of parameters for data from multiple sources by the \code{calibration\_MS} function}.
 Third, we implemented emulators for approximating expensive computer models with both scalar-valued and vector-valued outputs.
-To the author's knowledge, emulators for vector-valued outputs, especially at a large number of temporal or spatial coordinates, were not integrated in other packages for Bayesian model calibration.
-Here we use the parallel partial Gaussian stochastic process (PP-GaSP) emulator from \pkg{RobustGaSP} package \citep{gu2018robustgasp} as a computationally scalable emulator of vector-valued output.
-The PP-GaSP model and \pkg{RobustGaSP} package \citep{gu2018robustgasp} have been applied to various applications, such as emulating geophysical models of ground deformation \citep{anderson2019magma}, storm surge simulation \citep{ma2019multifidelity} and sea level observations \citep{ma2019multifidelity}.
-Furthermore, when computer models are imperfect, users can choose no-discrepancy, GaSP and S-GaSP models of discrepancy function.
-Finally, both posterior samples and MLE were implemented and made available by the \code{method} argument in the \code{rcalibration} function.
+Emulators for vector-valued outputs, capable of handling a large number of temporal or spatial coordinates, were not implemented in other packages for model calibration.
+Here we use the parallel partial Gaussian stochastic process (PP-GaSP) emulator from \CRANpkg{RobustGaSP} package \citep{gu2018robustgasp} as a computationally scalable emulator of vector-valued output.
+The \CRANpkg{RobustGaSP} package has been applied to various applications, such as emulating geophysical models of ground deformation \citep{anderson2019magma}, and storm surge simulation \citep{ma2022multifidelity}. {Furthermore, users can choose no-discrepancy calibration, GaSP or S-GaSP models of discrepancy functions for different scenarios.
+Statistical inferences by both posterior samples and the maximum likelihood estimator (MLE) are made available for these calibration approaches by the \code{method} argument in the \code{rcalibration} function. }